John Bozeman: Death

 Bozeman was murdered on April 20, 1867 (aged 32), while traveling along the Yellowstone River to Fort C.F.
 Smith to secure a flour contract.
-His partner, Tom Cover, reported they had been attacked by a band of Blackfeet Natives, but some historians suspected that Bozeman was killed by Cover himself, or perhaps even by a henchman of pioneer Montana rancher Nelson Story named Thomas Kent.
+His partner, Tom Cover, reported they had been attacked by a band of Blackfeet Natives, but some historians propose that Bozeman was killed by Cover himself, or perhaps even by a henchman of pioneer Montana rancher Nelson Story named Thomas Kent.
 The end of Bozeman's life is still a subject of debate today, and some theorize that he was murdered in revenge for his habit of flirting with married women.
+The Montana Post (Virginia City, Montana) reported on 20 July 1867 that while visiting Blackfoot's (Crow) camp on the Yellowstone, Charlie Smith found that Bear Tooth’s tribe of Crows included expelled Blackfeet tribal members Mountain Chief, his two sons and two nephews with John Bozeman and Tom Cover’s horses.
+Mountain Chief and his cohorts boasted that they had killed Bozeman and provided details of the attack to Smith that were consistent with Tom Cover’s story.
+It should be noted Mountain Chief and his braves were expelled from their tribe for killing Chief Little Dog.

 Archives

 John M. Bozeman's papers are now held by Archives and Special Collections at Montana State University.